BIMSBbioinfo/oncotrialLLM/llm/README.md

 </details>

 <br>
 1. To process the data and compute the percentage of patients having at least one biomarker found in CIViC run the script below.
-This should print out the percentage and generate `data/processed/patient_with_biomarkers.csv` containing the list of the matching patients with information about their clinical and mutational profile.
+This should print out the percentage and generate `data/processed/patient_with_biomarkers.csv` containing the list of the matching patients with information about their clinical and mutational profile.  <br>

+<b> Make sure you've downloaded and processed the CIViC dataset since the aacr analysis is dependent on its list of biomarkers </b>

 ```
 python -m scripts.aacr_analysis.py